Price & Hours

 - Half Day to Full Day Time to Spend

 Read about how we rank Things to Do.

 It sounds amazing, and it is.
 The Boiling Lake is a fumarole, or an opening in the Earth's crust that releases steam and gas, and it's flooded with hot bubbling water that rises into a cloud of vapor.
-The site is approximately 200 feet wide, it's located in the Morne Trois Pitons National Park, and it's a 100% must-see.
+The site is approximately 200 feet wide, it's located in the Morne Trois Pitons National Park, and it's a must-see attraction.

-Some other things to keep in mind before you visit the Boiling Lake.
-One, you should plan on this taking all day, which means packing several snacks, plenty of water and lots of patience.
-Two, make sure to start your hike early, that way you have plenty of time to enjoy the site and get back to the main town before it gets dark.
-Three, anticipate getting very wet, and very dirty.
-Invest in an inexpensive underwater camera that you don't mind getting drenched, or losing altogether.
+Visiting Boiling Lake costs around EC$14 (around $5) per person, or you can purchase a week pass to all of Dominica's national park sites for around EC$33 (about $12) per person.
+Some other things to keep in mind before you visit the Boiling Lake: One, you should come prepared with several snacks, plenty of water and lots of patience.
+Two, make sure to start your hike early so you have plenty of time to enjoy the site and get back to the main town before it gets dark.
+Three, anticipate getting wet, dirty and tired.
+Also, be sure to invest in an inexpensive underwater camera that you don't mind getting wet.